antara483/MailMind-Context-Aware-Email-Classifier/README.md

 Built with Streamlit for a seamless web interface and optionally optimized with OpenVINO for lightning-fast inference.

+**The fine-tuned DistilBERT email context classifier achieved an accuracy of 88.66% on the test set, reliably classifying emails into categories like Promotional, Work-related, Urgent, and Informational.**

 ## 🖼️ Model Output

 Here’s how the **Urgent** email classification looks: